HL7/capstmt/input/pagecontent/specification.md

 In addition to querying for a capability statement, clients can do negotation.
 There are 2 different approaches that are supported: an operation, and an HTTP header.

-##### Operation

-TODO: provide example of calling the operation with a Parameters resource

 ##### HTTP Header

 Alternatively, a client can include a feature assertion on an HTTP header: